Vendor Managed Inventory Software

 If a part is needed, an authorized employee just takes it from the automated storage cabinet, and only then the transaction is registered.
 Depending on the industry, both barcodes and RFID tags are used to count the parts.
 Inventory software shows the demand for certain parts, so the vendors can easily predict the correct stock levels.
 Their customers save money, as they don’t have to risk overstocking, and don’t have to pay for parts they are not yet needing.

 After implementing Erply’s enterprise management software, Alas-Kuul now works in four profitable and growing business areas.
 It sources and sells hardware, rents it, services and repairs it, and also helps their customers to manage warehouses and inventory.
-For a manufacturer or a building company, this kind of partnership means full service and a substantial gains in time saving and spending cuts.
+For a manufacturer or a building company, this kind of partnership means full service and substantial gains in time-saving and spending cuts.

 Behind the Scenes: In-Plant Store and VMI